 What are you currently working on?

 Since my first collection came out, I’ve started work on a second book of poems, many of which deal with the contested history of women’s mountaineering.
 The book includes a sequence of poems addressed to the late Alison Hargreaves, who came from Belper and died on K2.
 Alison was the first woman to climb Everest without support, but she was vilified by the media because she was a mother too.
 She’s a real inspiration to me, both as a writer and as someone who loves the outdoors.
 [Since this interview took place, this poetry collection has now been published as No Map Could Show Them.]
-I’m also about to start work on my first novel, Black Car Burning, set in Sheffield and the Peak District.
+I’m also about to start work on my first novel, Black Car Burning, set in Sheffield and the Peak District [this has also now been published!].
 It’s about rock climbing, relationships, policing post-Hillsborough and, above all, it’s about trust.
 Prose is a new challenge for me because it demands such a different, sustained kind of attention.
 I like to set myself new challenges from time to time.
 In a funny way, writing in a new genre takes the pressure off a bit.

 Division Street is hugely accomplished and brings to mind Coleridge’s definition of poetry: “the best words in the best order”.
 While you were writing the collection, did you have a sense that you were on to something special?